nuaazs/SARUNet-Pytorch/README.md

 ## Pretrained weights

 We release a pretrained set of weights to allow reproducibility of our results.
-The weights are downloadable from [here]().
+The weights are downloadable from [Google Drive]()(or [百度云]()).
 Once downloaded, unpack the file in the root of the project and test them with the inference notebook.

+All the models were trained on 2\*NVIDIA 12GB TITAN V.